 Suddenly it doesn't look all that expensive after all...

 Read the full review: Audioquest DragonFly Cobalt

 The Mojo boasts much of the same sound prowess as the Chord Hugo, but without the price tag of its more expensive sibling.
 Its footprint is barely bigger than a credit card, but there's space for plenty of connections, including micro USB, optical and 3.5mm headphone jack.
-The sound is packed with detail, bursting with insight, and all comes together to form a fully cohesive whole.
-Highly recommended.

 Read the full review: Chord Mojo